Melasma Management: Why Multi-Pathway Protocols Outperform Monotherapy

 Protocol Design: The Quad-Pathway Model

 The most effective melasma protocols target at least three of the four pathways simultaneously.
-The Prodermic 580 Yellow Peel exemplifies this approach with its RGL-K4 complex:
+The 580 Yellow Peel for melasma exemplifies this approach with its RGL-K4 complex:

 - Retinol (20%) — accelerates epidermal turnover, disperses melanin